Opposites – A contrario

 5. A contrario

-Lat.
-Contrarius, “contrary”.
-Two constructions might be used to refer to the argument, with the same meaning:
+Latin contrarius, “contrary”.
+Two constructions can be used to refer to the argument, with the same meaning:

-— the Latin proposition a: argument a contrario sensu, “by opposite meaning”
+— the Latin preposition a: argument a contrario sensu, “by the opposite meaning”

 — or, less commonly, the Latin preposition ex: “complecti ex contrario” “conclude on the basis of the opposite meaning” (Cicero, quoted in Dicolat, art.
 Complector).